SergiCarol/net2vec/README.md

   - create_folder.sh is used to create the file structure if a new topology is created.

 # Running RouteNet
 RouteNet can be run using the **run.sh** script.
-This script contains eases the ussage of the routenet.py, whihc is the actual file containing the routenet code.
+This script contains eases the ussage of the routenet.py, which is the actual file containing the routenet code.

 In order to train a new model from scratch we use:
 ```sh